NBISweden/workshop-genome_annotation_elixir/labs/get_started.md

 ## Prerequisites

-### Connection to the server
+### Connection to the server/VM
-Please connect yourself to the server.
+Please connect yourself to the server/VM.

 ### Loading necessary tools
 All the tools are installed and you can load them by activating conda environment.